-- 1. Notify the LGE of the transition/closure four weeks prior to the closure to allow the LGE time to establish a transition plan; - 2.
-Follow their own policies and procedures regarding intake and closure; and - 3.
-Serve as a resource to beneficiaries who choose to assume responsibility for coordinating some or all of their own services and supports, or who choose to ask a member of their network of support to assume some or all of these responsibilities.
+- Notify the LGE of the transition/closure four weeks prior to the closure to allow the LGE to establish a transition plan, - Follow their own policies and procedures regarding intake and closure, and - Serve as a resource to recipients who choose to assume responsibility for coordinating some or all of their own services and supports, or who choose to ask a member of their network of support to assume some or all of these responsibilities.
 All closures must be entered into the database immediately.

-NOTE: An agency shall not close a beneficiary's case that is in the process of an appeal.
+NOTE: An agency shall not close a recipient's case that is in the process of an appeal.
 Only upon receipt of the appeal decision may the case be closed.
 If an appeal is requested within ten days, the case remains open.
 If not requested within ten days, the case will be closed.

-The agency shall not retaliate in any way against the beneficiary for terminating services or transferring to another agency for support coordination services.
+The agency shall not retaliate in any way against the recipient for terminating services or transferring to another agency for support coordination services

-Transition at Age 21
+Transition at Age 19

-When the beneficiary reaches age 21, as long as they remain eligible for waiver services, they will transfer to an appropriate home and community-based waiver for adults who meet the level of care requirements for an Intermediate Care Facility for the Developmentally Disabled (ICF/DD).
-Support coordinators must begin the transition process no less than 90 days prior to the beneficiary's 21st birthday and submit the transition plan to the LGE no less than 35 days prior to the beneficiary's 21st birthday.
+As long as a recipient remains eligible for waiver services, when the recipient reaches age 19 he/she will transfer to an appropriate home and community-based waiver for adults who meet the level of care requirements for an Intermediate Care Facility for the Developmentally Disabled (ICF/DD).
+Support coordinators must begin the transition process no less than 90 days prior to the recipient's 19th birthday and submit the transition plan to the LGE no less than 35 days prior to the recipient's 19th birthday.